Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Higher Hochschild (co)chains for -algebras

 The derived Hochschild cochains $CH^{X_\bullet}(A,M)$ with value in an $E_\infty$-algebra $A$ and an $A$-module $M$ over a space $X_\bullet$ given by Definition~\ref{D-coHoch} induces a functor of $(\infty,1)$-categories $(X_\bullet,M) \mapsto CH^{X_\bullet}(A,M)$ from $\hssetp^{op} \times A\text{-}Mod^{E_\infty}$ to $A\text{-}Mod^{E_\infty}$, which is further contravariant\footnote{using the canonical functor (similar to the one of Example~\ref{E:CDGAMod}) $f_*: B\text{-}Mod^{E_\infty} \to A\text{-}Mod^{E_\infty}$ associated to any $E_\infty$-algebras map $f: A\to B$} with respect to $A$. \end{prop} \begin{proof} It follows from Lemma~\ref{L:HochModstructure} and \S~\ref{SS:FactandHHforEinfty}.
 The fact that homomorphisms of $A$-$E_\infty$-modules have a canonical structure of $A$-$E_\infty$-modules follows from the same argument as for the tensor product above or from~\cite[Theorem V.8.1]{KM}. \end{proof}

 \begin{rem} As usual, one obtains a similar version of the above Definition~\ref{D:HochChainMod} and Lemma~\ref{L:HochModstructure} for pointed topological space $X$. \end{rem}

-\begin{rem} If $A$ is a CDGA and $M$ a left $A$-module, similarly to Corollary~\ref{C:cdgaE}, there are natural equivalences where $CH^{cdga}_{X_\bullet}(A,M)$ and $CH_{cdga}^{X_\bullet}(A,M)$ are the usual higher Hochschild chains and cochains functors for CDGA's and their modules defined respectively in~\cite{P} and~\cite{G}. \end{rem}
+\begin{rem} If $A$ is a CDGA and $M$ a left $A$-module, similarly to Corollary~\ref{C:cdgaE}, there are natural equivalences where $CH^{cdga}_{X_\bullet}(A,M)$ and $CH_{cdga}^{X_\bullet}(A,M)$ are the usual higher Hochschild chain and cochain functors for CDGA's and their modules defined respectively in~\cite{P} and~\cite{G}. \end{rem}